carbon-language/carbon-lang/llvm/docs/BitCodeFormat.rst

 MODULE_CODE_FUNCTION Record
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``[FUNCTION, type, callingconv, isproto, linkage, paramattr, alignment, section, visibility, gc, prologuedata, dllstorageclass, comdat, prefixdata, personalityfn]``
+``[FUNCTION, strtab offset, strtab size, type, callingconv, isproto, linkage, paramattr, alignment, section, visibility, gc, prologuedata, dllstorageclass, comdat, prefixdata, personalityfn]``

 The ``FUNCTION`` record (code 8) marks the declaration or definition of a function.
 The operand fields are:

+* *strtab offset*, *strtab size*: Specifies the name of the function.
+  See `STRTAB_BLOCK Contents`_.

 * *type*: The type index of the function type describing this function